oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/system_image.png)

-On the next and final dialog, check Use Host GPU.
+On the next and final dialog, check **Use Host GPU**.
 The short story is that doing this lets the emulator use your computers graphics card which makes for a much smoother experience.
-The longer story is that what this does is makes it so that when a program inside the emulator uses OpenGL for graphics operations, the work goes out to your real GPU, and the result goes back into the emulator, instead of emulating a GPU (which is very slow).
+The slightly longer story is that what this does is makes it so that when a program inside the emulator uses OpenGL for graphics operations, the work goes out to your real GPU, and the result goes back into the emulator, instead of emulating a GPU (which is very slow).
 The result is a significant speed-up, because most view and canvas drawing uses OpenGL in Android ≥ 4, even in non-graphics apps.
 After that, click **Finish**:

 ![](Images/wear_device.png)

-Next, select the new Android Wear virtual device in the Android Virtual Device manager and click the green Play button in the Actions section to launch it:
+Next, select the new Android Wear virtual device you just created in the Android Virtual Device manager and click the green Play button in the Actions section to launch it:

 ![](Images/AVD_after.png)